How to Find a Therapist for Your Twins

 Do you need a therapist who specializes in twins?

 It may be difficult (but not impossible) to find a therapist who specializes in twins in your state.
 If you cannot find one, your next best option is a family therapist who has a lot of experience working with twins.
 In other words, the therapist may not treat only twin clients.
 But they have worked with several twin clients.
-Experience working with twins is essential because twin siblings are different from non-twin siblings in very significant ways: These above characteristics present uniquely in twins versus non-twins.
-And it is issues like the above that can create tension and conflicts that may not resolve on their own.
-A family therapist who understands the special dynamics in twinships can help your twins communicate and resolve conflicts.
-And if this therapeutical path can lead to your twins to achieve a peaceful and healthy relationship, it seems like a most worthwhile one to take.
+Experience working with twins is essential because twin siblings are different from non-twin siblings in very significant ways:- Twins tend to compete with each other.